plblum/jivs/docs/Learning_Jivs/Building_Client_Validation_UI.md

 * `data-jivs-role` identifies what the element does within the validation UI.
 * `data-jivs-presentation` names the Presentation Function requested by an element that consumes validation state.

-The field-related `data-jivs-role` values used by this guide are:
+The field-related `data-jivs-role` values used by Jivs SimpleDom are:

 * `container` — encloses the UI elements associated with one field
 * `label` — identifies the field's label